seema-kri/walmart-sales-analytics/README.md

 - Which segments are underperforming?
 - What actions can drive measurable growth?

-Raw transactional data cannot answer these questions directly.
+Raw transactional data cannot directly answer these questions.

 This project builds an **end-to-end BI system** that converts raw data into **executive-level insights and strategic recommendations**.